Posts tagged your goals

 First, you take time and journal with your teacher within.
 You have a dialogue and get encouragement from the teacher that you are on the right track.
 You even get some ideas about where you would like to lead tours and get a strong sense of the feelings of satisfaction and joy you’ll get when you achieve this goal.

 Now you think, “I don’t know how to start.
-What insurance do I need?
+Should I pick the ProCom insurance?
 How do I hire a bus?
+What to do to get the lost replacement card?
 What kind of outdoor microphone will I need so that people can hear me?
 How will I find people to enroll for my tours?”

 So you go to Google and type in “how to lead tours”.
 You get nothing useful.
 So you try, “how to be a tour guide”.
 Bingo.
 You get a great article with lots of information and a link to an online course on the topic.
 You subscribe for the course.
 You then do an Amazon search and find a book that looks great on this topic so you order it.